LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

    This may take any of the following constants:

-   * :enumerator:`MRISTEP_EXPLICIT` -- indicates an MRI-GARK method that
+.. c:enumerator:: MRISTEP_EXPLICIT

-     does not support a slow implicit operator, :math:`f^I`.
+   An explicit MRI-GARK method (does not support a slow implicit operator, :math:`f^I`).

-   * :enumerator:`MRISTEP_IMPLICIT` -- indicates an MRI-GARK method that
+.. c:enumerator:: MRISTEP_IMPLICIT

-     does not support a slow explicit operator, :math:`f^E`.
+   An implicit MRI-GARK method (does not support a slow explicit operator, :math:`f^E`).

+.. c:enumerator:: MRISTEP_IMEX

-   * :enumerator:`MRISTEP_IMEX` -- indicates an IMEX-MRK-GARK method.
+   An IMEX-MRK-GARK method.

+.. c:enumerator:: MRISTEP_MERK

-   * :enumerator:`MRISTEP_MERK` -- indicates a MERK method, that by definition does not support a slow implicit operator, :math:`f^I`.
+   A explicit MERK method (does not support a slow implicit operator, :math:`f^I`).

+.. c:enumerator:: MRISTEP_MRISR

-   * :enumerator:`MRISTEP_MRISR` -- indicates an IMEX-MRI-SR method.
+   An IMEX-MRI-SR method.

 The MRI coupling tables themselves are stored in an :c:func:`MRIStepCoupling` object which is a pointer to a